econetoolbox/EcologicalNetworksDynamics.jl/docs/src/man/stability.md

 This section covers how to analyse the stability of a community once simulated.

-To begin we need to utility functions from the companion package.
+To begin we need to import utility functions from the companion package.

 ```@example econetd
 using EcoNetDynOutputs # Companion package - stability functions.